rumblesan/improviz/docs/reference.md

 If a value is not given for a required axis then an error will occur.

+## Variables

+There are a small number of pre-defined variables available.

+### time

+This is the most useful and heavily used variable, and is responsible for all of the animation that happens.
+Its value is the number of seconds passed since Improviz started running, it's a floating point number, and it is always increasing.

+### pi

+The mathematical constant, has a fixed value of *3.1415927*

+### aspectRatio

+A floating point number that is the ratio between the screen width and height.

 ## Global

 The global functions change general things about the Improviz environment.
 Currently this is really just the background colour.